joagre/bespoke/README.md

 local area as a WiFi Access Point.
 This is by design, encouraging genuine local interactions.

-The first version of B3S includes a straightforward <b>Forum</b>.
-In the near future, the Forum will be fleshed out with features you’d expect—such as attachments, and downvotes (and whatnot).
-After that,
+The first version of B3S includes a straightforward
-<b>end-to-end encrypted messaging</b> and <b>file sharing</b> come next.
+<b>Forum</b>. <b>End-to-end encrypted messaging</b> and <b>file
+sharing</b> are in the pipe.

-Further down the line, the B3S client Web app will be wrapped into native apps for <b>Android</b> and <b>iPhone</b>.
-These apps will make it effortless to sync content in the background just by passing near a B3S instance.
+The B3S client Web app will be wrapped into native apps for
+<b>Android</b> and <b>iPhone</b>.
+These apps will make it effortless
+to sync content in the background just by passing near a B3S instance.
 You’ll also be able to interact with B3S offline, with syncing handled automatically when reconnected.

 ## Why?